Gospel & Universe 🪐 Preface

 The liberal attitude of my parents is probably why we became so different.
 My older brother became an atheist when he was about 12, and he’s stayed an atheist ever since.
 Up until the end of high school, my sister and I were all over the map: we experimented with drugs, sex, & rock n roll, read Tolkien & Heinlein, and listened to the experimental music of Led Zeppelin & Queen.
 Yet as soon as my sister got to university she became a born-again Christian.
 Not some Bible-thumping prude, but a sincere believer in the power of divine love.
 Influenced by my sister, my younger brother became a Christian, yet later reacted against it and became a New Atheist like my older brother.

 Most of the time I’ve remained between the two extremes, changing philosophies on numerous occasions, always wary of committing to any one system of belief or disbelief.
-Eclectic, I've dipped into theism & atheism, anarchism & idealism, Christianity & Daoism, drugs & meditation, Hinduism & agnosticism, etc. In this sense I became a bit like my New Age mother, who would try anything, and also like my agnostic father, who would debate everything.
+I dipped into theism & atheism, anarchism & idealism, Christianity & Daoism, drugs & meditation, Hinduism & agnosticism, etc. In this sense I became a bit like my New Age mother, who would try anything, and also like my agnostic father, who would debate everything.

 🪐